Netanyahu's speech to U.S. Congress gets mixed reception in Israel

 Such showcase moments, critics said, were his real motivation for going to Washington, allegations denied by officials of his right-wing Likud party.

-Netanyahu could use a boost: an opinion poll released several hours before the speech gave the centre-left Zionist Union 24 seats to 21 for Likud in the 120-member parliament.
+Netanyahu could use a boost: an opinion poll released several hours before the speech gave the center-left Zionist Union 24 seats to 21 for Likud in the 120-member parliament.

 But even facing that margin, Likud still seemed to have the advantage with its likely ability to enlist enough political allies to form a governing coalition.